40 Days of Prayer - Day 29

 PRAY

-Maybe this would be a good day to pray for your pastor.
-You might consider praying that God will fill him with the Holy Spirit, restoring the joy of his salvation, affirming him in his calling, and refocusing him on the mission at hand.
+This would be a good day to pray for your pastor and other ministry leaders.
+You might consider praying that God would fill them with the Holy Spirit, restoring the joy of their salvation, affirming them in their calling, and refocusing them on the mission at hand.

 Read 1 Corinthians 3:3-4